SAP/ui5-tooling/rfcs/0017-incremental-build.md

 ![Activity Diagram illustrating how a build cache is used when building a project](./resources/0017-incremental-build/Activity_Diagram.png)

-### Task Purging
+### Cache Purging

-**TOOD** A mechanism to purge unused cache on disk is required.
+A mechanism to purge unused cache on disk is required.
 The cache can grow very large and consume a lot of disk space.
 The latest PoC produced cache entries with a size ranging from few kilobytes for applications up to 70 MB for framework libraries like sap.ui.core or sap.m.

 This should probably use some sort of LRU-cache to purge unused cache entries dynamically.
 The same mechanism could be applied to the npm artifacts downloaded by UI5 Tooling.